MicroEJ/Demo-Wearable-VG/watchface-flower/README.md

 # Usage

-Install this application on the `module.ivy` file of the wearable demo firmware.
+Install this application on the `build.gradle.kts` file of the wearable demo firmware.

 # Requirements